 Dean Barry Falk

 The three most important words to describe the Honors experience are, in my opinion, “community, community, community.”
-The community of Honors students is a supportive, respectful, diverse and inclusive community in which students work collaboratively to help one another succeed.
+The community of Honors students is a supportive, respectful, diverse and inclusive community in which students work collaboratively to help one another succeed and begin to change the world!
 This sense of community, along with close and personalized engagement with Honors advisors, faculty, staff and alumni, combine to give VCU’s Honors College the feel and benefits of a small liberal arts college within the context of a premier large, urban, research university.

 I invite you to explore our website and see how VCU’s Honors College is (a) Defining Experience.